Kinds and Automatic Kind Generation#

 # {'mass': 0.001, 'charge': 0.01, 'magmom': 0.01, 'magnetization': 0.01, 'weight': 0.01}

-When you call generate_kinds() without specifying tolerances, these property-specific defaults are used automatically.
+When you call to_kinds() without specifying thresholds, these property-specific defaults are used automatically.

-You can override the defaults by specifying a single tolerance for all properties:
+You can override the defaults by specifying a dictionary with specific thresholds for the properties of interest:

 This approach gives you fine-grained control while maintaining sensible defaults for properties you don’t specify.